Mrs. Gould's sunbird: Food and feeding

-Reproduction
+Breeding

 The breeding period of Mrs. Gould's sunbird is April to June.
 Females nest around mid-April.
 The nest is built of moss, grass, plant fibres and spiderwebs.
 It is 15–18 cm long and 10–11.5 cm wide, and usually built in deciduous broad-leaved forest at 1000–3000m above sea level.
 In the breeding season, the males court the females with a mating call "zhai-zhai-zhai".
 Clutch size is 2–3 eggs.
 The eggs are white and usually have reddish brown spots.
 Incubation lasts for about two weeks, and chicks fledge after 15–16 days.
 In this period, both parents care for the chicks.
 The adults feed nectar to the young chicks by regurgitation at the beginning; later on invertebrates are increasingly provided.

-Conservation
+Status and conservation

 The species is listed as Least Concern in the IUCN Red List.

-Mrs. Gould's sunbird is not on the list of endangered and protected species of China.
+It is not on the list of endangered and protected species of China.
 However, it is on the List of Wild Animals Protected by the PRC that Are Beneficial or of High Value to Economy and Science.